 1. Graduate Seminars and Colloquium

-The purpose of the talks is to allow students to learn about one another's work and mathematical interests and to foster academic interaction between students.
-The experience is intended to help you develop your mathematical communication skills.
+The overall purpose of the 990 seminar talks is to allow students to learn about one another's work and mathematical/statistical interests and to foster academic interaction between students.
+The experience is also intended to help students cultivate their scientific communication skills.

 Current graduate students are required to attend the Department Colloquium, which features distinguished speakers from across the mathematical sciences.
 The Colloquium is intended to communicate progress at the research frontier while at the same nurturing appreciation for the broader world of mathematics and statistics — especially ideas outside your specific research interests.